Browse LNG: History

 In December 2012, PetroChina agreed to buy BHP Billiton's 8.3% stake in the East Browse and 20% holding in the West Browse joint venture for US$1.63 billion.
 The transaction was subject to regulatory approval and an option for the other members of the joint venture to match the offer.

 The onshore project was abandoned by the joint venture after Australia's rising costs made the project unviable.

 Concerns

 Indigenous concerns

 James Price Point is close to as several Aboriginal sacred sites.

-The Kimberley Land Council, as the representatives of the local Jabirr Jabirr people at Goolarabooloo relating to the Native Title Act 1993, supported the onshore project by 60% of votes.
+The Kimberley Land Council, as the representatives of the local Jabirr Jabirr people at Goolarabooloo relating to the Native Title Act 1993, supported the onshore project by 60% of the votes, in exchange for over a billion dollars over 30 years.
 However, some traditional owners engaged in a legal challenge against this decision.
 In a press statement they say "…many local Indigenous people are disgusted by the apparent abandonment of the established process put in place by the previous State government.
 Concerns include the threats made earlier in the year by the Premier regarding compulsory acquisition of land and the pre-empting of the Joint State and Commonwealth environmental and cultural assessment process via announcements by Woodside and the Premier."